mdklatt/serial-python/doc/tutorial.md

 even if it's blank.
 Also, fields must be listed in their correct order.

 A Writer expects a value to write for each of its fields for every data record to be written.
-If an output record is missing a field the Writer will use the default value for that field (None cannot be used as a default value).
-If no default is defined an exception is raised.
+If a field is missing from an output record the Writer will use the default value for that field (None is encoded as a blank field).
 Fields in the record that do not correspond to an output field are ignored.

 Filters work for Writers like they do for Readers.
 The filters defined for a Writer are applied to each record passed to the write() method before the